ev3dev/brickrun/doc/brickrun.rst

 **-d**, **--directory=**\ *dir*
     Specifies the working directory for the remote command.
 When omitted, the current working directory of the **brickrun** command is used.

+**-r**, **--redirect**
+    When this flag is given, stdin and stdout will be redirected to the calling terminal.
+When omitted, stdin and stdout are attached to the remote console.
+    Note: stderr is always redirected to the calling terminal.

 **-h**, **--help**
     Print a help message and exit.